snototter/retweaks/README.md

 # retweaks

-This is a collection of customization tweaks for my remarkable2.
+This is a collection of simple tweaks I find useful for remarkable2 tablets.
-As these are personal customizations I will give no guarantees that any of these will work for you.
-The only guarantee I can give is that there is no ill intended code.
-There may, however, be bugs, you may lose data, or even brick your device (if you don't know what you're doing...).

-Note that this is (more or less, depending on my need for sleep) ongoing work as of 01/2021.
-All the stuff in this repository has so far been tested with FW versions:
-* `2.5.0.27`
-* `2.6.2.75`
-* `2.7.0.51`

-# Installation
+# Recurrent Customizations
-## General Device Setup
-Customization steps I performed after completing the rM tutorial (and after firmware upgrades, see corresponding comments):
+Required after each firmware upgrade unless noted otherwise:
 * Change hostname via `/etc/hostname`.
 Takes effect after reboot.
-  * This step is also needed after upgrading the firmware from 2.5 to 2.6/2.6 to 2.7.
+* Change time zone (to prevent some potential issues due to clock mismatch between host and device):
+  * To find out your timezone, run `date +%Z` on the host.
+For example, this prints out `CET` (or `CEST` during DST) for me.
+  * Set the timezone on the tablet: `timedatectl set-timezone CET`
+    During DST you also need to set the standard timezone (i.e. `CET`, not `CEST`).

+# One-time Customizations
+The following tweaks seem to remain intact during firmware upgrades:
-* Simplify SSH access (refer to the [remarkablewiki](https://remarkablewiki.com/tech/ssh) for details and troubleshooting).
+* Simplify SSH access (for more details refer to the [remarkablewiki](https://remarkablewiki.com/tech/ssh)).
-  * These tablet options (SSH password and public key) remained intact during firmware upgrade from 2.5 to 2.6.
-  * The password is shown on the device via `Settings > Help > Copyrights and Licenses`
+  * The SSH password is shown on the device via `Settings > Help > Copyrights and Licenses`
-  * SSH password can be changed via `~/.config/remarkable/xochitl.conf`, edit the `DeveloperPassword` setting.
+  * The SSH password can be changed via `~/.config/remarkable/xochitl.conf`, editing the `DeveloperPassword` setting.
-  * Add your public key for passwordless login (from the host) - if you don't have a key already, use `ssh-keygen` (standard RSA should work fine):
+  * Add public key for passwordless login - use `ssh-keygen` if no public key is available (standard RSA should work fine):
     ```bash
     $ cat ~/.ssh/<KEYNAME>.pub | ssh root@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
     ```
-  * Edit `~/.ssh/config` on the host to use the key and prefer the Ethernet-over-USB connection over WIFI:
+  * Edit `~/.ssh/config` on the **host** to use the key and prefer the Ethernet-over-USB connection over WIFI:
     ```bash
     Match host <HOSTNAME> exec "nc -z 10.11.99.1 -w 1 %p"
         HostName 10.11.99.1